-- Seek medical care for incision sites that become more painful, swollen, pussy, or that spread redness to skin further from the incision site.
+- Seek medical care for incision sites that contain pus, swell, become more painful, or show redness on the skin that spreads from the incision site.

 - Maintain a healthy weight.
 If you are not yet pregnant, exercise and follow a healthy diet to avoid pregnancy with an obese body mass index (BMI).

 - Opt for a vaginal, spontaneous labor and delivery if possible.
-Women with vaginal deliveries – even after a previous C-section – are less likely to get postpartum infections.
-In some cases, however, vaginal birth after C-section (VBAC) is dangerous because of other risks to the mother and baby.
-Discuss your personal risk factors with your doctor.
+Women with vaginal deliveries are less likely to get postpartum infections.
+(This is the case even in women who have had a C-section, but vaginal birth after C-section (VBAC) is dangerous in some cases.
+It can pose risks to the mother and baby.
+It should be discussed with a doctor.)

-- Treat pre-existing conditions that cause you to be immunocompromised.
-If you have an existing infection or illness, try to have it treated prior to pregnancy or before your due date (if it is safe for you and the baby to do so).
+- Treat pre-existing conditions that cause your immune system to be compromised.
+If you have an infection or illness, try to have it treated before pregnancy or before your due date if it’s safe for you and the baby to do so.

 You should also opt for the safest method of wound closure.
 If your doctor plans to use staples, ask if an alternate method is available (such as PGA sutures).
 Ask for pre-incision antibiotics and thorough wound care instructions from those treating you at the hospital.
 Also, ask to be checked for signs of infection before you go home from the hospital.